-The Boeing Services Market Outlook (SMO) provides an overview of projected performance and anticipated market trends of key life-cycle service capabilities currently serving aerospace customers.
-The SMO is a 10-year forecast intended to guide business planning and to share Boeing’s analysis of services industry trends in the commercial; business aviation and general aviation (BAGA), which includes civil helicopters; and government markets based on past performance, current economic and environmental factors, and customer demand and opinion.
-The Boeing models for projecting the size of services markets are analytically linked to proprietary models used to forecast the global commercial airline fleet and government budgets, as well as independent assessments of specific services market drivers.
+The Boeing Services Market Outlook (SMO) covers the support and services functions commonly found in the aviation market today.
+The SMO is a 10-year forecast, serving to guide business planning as well as to share with the public our view of industry trends in the commercial, business aviation, general aviation, civil helicopter, and government markets.
+Boeing models for projecting the size of services markets are analytically linked to the proprietary models we use in forecasting world airline fleet and government budgets.
+They also are linked to independent assessments of the forces driving specific markets.